alan-turing-institute/azure-batch-tools/docs/az-vm-pool-management.md

 The above command creates a pool of 10 VMs of size `Standard_DS11` in resource group `testpool93647`.

+By default, each VM is created one at a time in sequence.
+You can use the `--no-wait` flag to start deploying the next VM before creation of previous VMs is complete.
+If you do this, you must use the `show-pool` command to ensure that all VMs in the pool have a provisioning state of `Succeeded` and a power state of `VM running` prior to running any further steps in the deployment process.

 ### List available VM sizes
 `python az-vm-pool.py testpool93647 list-sizes --min-cores=2 --max-cores=8 --min-memory=24 --max-memory=56`